The Appetizer

 Mac & Cheese: The Appetizer (or simply The Appetizer) is an EP mixtape by American rapper French Montana, and produced by Harry Fraud.
-French Montana's eighteenth mixtape, it was released on December 19, 2014, and is a prequel to, Mac & Cheese: The Album.
+French Montana's eighteenth mixtape, it was released on December 19, 2014, and is a prequel to, Mac & Cheese 4.

 Background

 Following the release of his debut album Excuse My French earlier in the year, on November 9, French Montana revealed an early cover art teasing the release of "Mac & Cheese 4" but had not specified whether it would be an album or a mixtape.
 In an interview with Rolling Stone magazine on January 8, 2014, French confirmed that the record would be his sophomore album to be released later in the year.
 However, with the album facing delays, on December 8, French Montana announced the release of an EP collaboration with long-time producer Harry Fraud, entitled Mac & Cheese: The Appetizer to be released on December 16.
 After another round of delays, the mixtape was finally released on December 19 and featured seven tracks.